opf/openproject/CONTRIBUTING.md

 should target `release/*` and a fix for the former version (called "Backport" and the branch ideally being named `backport/XYZ`) should target `backport/*`.
-We will try to merge hotfixes into dev branch but if that is no trivial task, we might ask you to create another PR for that.
+We will try to merge hotfixes into dev branch but if that is a non-trivial task, we might ask you to create another PR for that.

 ## Inactive pull requests

-We want to keep the Pull request list as cleaned up as possible - we will aim close pull requests after an **inactivity period of 30 days** (no comments, no further pushes) which are not labelled as `work in progress` by us.
+We want to keep the Pull request list as tidy as possible - we will aim close pull requests after an **inactivity period of 30 days** (no comments, no further pushes) which are not labelled as `work in progress` by us.